MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 - Keep ownership of the guide, but let someone else work on it with you by using the **Share** option.

 > [!NOTE]
 > You can also assign the ownership of a guide to yourself if you have a role with the Assign privilege.
+You must be a system administrator to re-assign ownership of a guide that belongs to someone else.

 For more information on privileges, teams, and controlling access to apps, see the following articles.